martin-pr/possumwood/README.md

 ### Installation using [Snap](https://snapcraft.io/)

 Currently, Possumwood is released in Snap as a development/testing package only.
-The latest build and its status can be accessed her [here](https://build.snapcraft.io/user/martin-pr/possumwood).
+The latest build and its status can be accessed [here](https://build.snapcraft.io/user/martin-pr/possumwood).

 To install a testing version, please run: